Laurence Harvey: Charge of the Light Brigade

 Harvey owned the rights to the book on which John Osborne's early script for the film The Charge of the Light Brigade (1968) was partially based, Cecil Woodham-Smith's book The Reason Why (1953).
 He intended to make his own version.
 A lawsuit was filed against director Tony Richardson's company Woodfall Film Productions on behalf of the book's author.
 There was a monetary settlement, and Harvey insisted on being cast in a cameo role (being cast as Prince Radziwill) as part of the agreement for which he was paid £60,000.
 Charles Wood was brought in to re-write the script.
 Harvey's scenes were cut from the movie at Richardson's insistence except for a brief glimpse as an anonymous member of a theatre audience which, technically, still met the requirements of the legal settlement.
-John Osborne asserted in his autobiography that Richardson shot the scenes with Harvey "French", which is film jargon for a director "going through the motions" because of some obligation, but with no film in the camera.
+Osborne asserted in his autobiography that Richardson shot the scenes with Harvey "French", which is film jargon for a director "going through the motions" because of some obligation, but with no film in the camera.

 Harvey completed direction of the spy thriller A Dandy in Aspic (1968) after director Anthony Mann died during production.
 The film co-stars Mia Farrow.
 This has been called "his last effective cinema role...
 The critics greeted it with disdain but the plot was tailor-made for Harvey, who plays a Russian spy who has adopted an English identity so he can go undercover within British Intelligence."

 Harvey provided the narration for the Soviet film Tchaikovsky (1969), directed by Igor Talankin.